fox-it/dissect-docs/docs/source/contributing/tooling.rst

 .. code-block:: console

-    $ tox -e FIXME
+    $ tox -e docsbuild

-This will create the `FIXME build` directory with the generated documentation in HTML format.
+This will create the `tests/docs./build/html` directory with the generated documentation in HTML format.
 Apart from the styling, this will show you how your documentation will appear on https://docs.dissect.tools if your changes are accepted.